slittorin/home-assistant-maintenance/README.md

 I also marked some sensor to not be imported, this as they have been removed after the SSD-crash (see [configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml).\
 Also made sure that sensors that was down-sampled after the SSD-crash, was recreated by using `min`, `max` and so forth to create manual data to be inserted.

-In all I was able to convert data for 142 sensors for the data-hole in InfluxDB between 2023-01-02 and 2023-01-12.
+And lastly I made a VB-script in the excel-matrix to create full text for csv-import.

 #### Steps to import the converted data.